How To Open A Dispensary In New Jersey

 - Home Delivery – Approves adoption of regulations to allow dispensaries to deliver to patients

 - Price Lists – Requires dispensaries to have a price list of all their medical marijuana products listed on their website.
-They will not be able to deviate from that pricing listed and are not allowed to change pricing more than once per month.
+They will not be able to deviate from the pricing listed and cannot change pricing more than once per month.

-In NJ, licenses are granted to what are called “Alternative Treatment Centers” which are defined as businesses that:
+In NJ, medical cannabis licenses are granted to what is called “Alternative Treatment Centers” (ATC), which are defined as businesses that:

-- And/or dispense medicinal marijuana and related paraphernalia to qualifying patients in according with the Compassionate Use Medical Marijuana Act
+- dispense medicinal marijuana and related paraphernalia to qualifying patients according to the Compassionate Use Medical Marijuana Act

 Recreational Use Legalization